 What is customer finance?

 Customer finance is a payment plan that customers can use to purchase goods or services from your business.
-The customer receives finance from a third-party provider that you've partnered with, allowing them to receive their goods upfront and pay off the purchase over time.
+The customer receives finance from a third-party provider that you've partnered with to pay the cost upfront, and then the customer pays off the finance over time.

 Customer finance providers differ in how their repayment plan fees are structured: some offer interest-free plans, while others may charge interest or fees to customers for using the service.
 You will usually need to pay a merchant fee to offer the service to your customers.